Archive for September, 2010

 Back when we started YHL we didn’t have a business plan (read all about how our blog baby evolved here).
 We didn’t intend for it to be anything other than a hobby on the side to keep our friends and family in the loop when it came to our continuous house projects.
 So over the years as YHL grew and we slowly wrapped our minds around the fact that it could be more than just a nights & weekends hobby, we knew we had to not only learn about blogging, but also needed to learn how to run a small business since it slowly snowballed into my full time gig and is now John’s as well.
 The great thing was that it wasn’t too intimidating because we just decided to learn as we went- which is exactly our approach when it comes to home improvement.
 And thanks to people like our brother-in-law (who owns a small business) and our accountant (who we met through a close friend) we can definitely attest that it’s possible to go from knowing absolutely nothing about saving for your own retirement and paying for your own medical coverage to becoming knowledgeable in all of those areas and then some.

 First we’ll mention blog hosting.
-Gone are the days when we’d spend $180 a year hosting our site through BlueHost (who we loved by the way, they’re always our recommendation for anyone starting a blog).
+Gone are the days when we’d spend $180 a year hosting our site through BlueHost (that’s an affiliate link).
 Sadly we outgrew them as our traffic slowly increased.
 They’re a good starter web host because you can split the expense by sharing a server with dozens of other people.
 But as our traffic overloads started to crash our site last summer, we took dozens of other blogs down with us- oh the guilt!
 They eventually said we were too much for them to handle (basically they broke up with us – sniffle) so we set about finding another host with more room to spare.
-Happily we found LiquidWeb (thanks for the recommendation Nicole!) who placed us on our own jumbo dedicated server to keep from crashing (ourselves and others) when thousands of people click on a giveaway post all at once to enter.
+Happily we found LiquidWeb (that’s an affiliate link) who placed us on our own jumbo dedicated server to keep from crashing (ourselves and others) when thousands of people click on a giveaway post all at once to enter.
 Whew.
 It was a bit stressful moving two years of files over to their server (let’s just say thousands of comments and hundreds of images went missing and we had to digitally restore them) but we lived to tell the tale!
 And the site has been humming like a well oiled machine ever since – even more so since we upgraded to an even larger server back in August.
 The only shocker was learning that we’d have to go from spending a couple hundred dollars a year to a couple thousand (it was quite the jump).
 But it’s just one of those hidden business costs that are all part of the equation of being bloggers- and we’re so glad to have so many people stopping by to see us.
 You guys are worth every penny it takes to support all the traffic!

 On top of using LiquidWeb to host our blog we also learned that it was helpful to use another company to host our images (it keeps the page loading faster and avoids the risk of having everything in one spot).
 For this reason we use an Amazon cloud server to host all of our images which charges us based on the volume of images we use (lots) and traffic we get (also lots) so it also adds up to a couple thousand dollars a year.
 We tried using a much more affordable option like Flickr or Photobucket (which are nearly free) but many of our readers lamented that our images were coming up as blocked when they checked the blog from work, so we opted to keep the site as accessible as possible.
 For anyone interested, we’ve also been super impressed with their service and have never had an image issue since trying them on for size nearly a year ago.